magento/devdocs/src/guides/v2.3/install-gde/prereq/nginx.md

 *  [Clone the git repository]({{ page.baseurl }}/install-gde/prereq/dev_install.html)

-For this example, we'll install using Composer and the command line.
+For this example, we will install using Composer and the command line.

 {:.bs-callout-info}
 You cannot use the Web Setup Wizard when installing Magento on nginx.
 You must use the command line.